fermyon/spin/docs/content/sips/016-inbound-websockets.md

   //   response to the client.
 If (and only if) the response has a
   //   status code of 101, then the connection will be upgraded to a
   //   WebSocket.
-  handle-new: func(id: string, request: incoming-request, response-out: response-outparam);
+  handle-new: func(token: string, request: incoming-request, response-out: response-outparam);

   // Handle the most recent frames received for the specified
-  // WebSockets. `frames` consists of a mapping from WebSocket ids
-  // to ordered lists of frames.
-  handle-frames: func(frames: list<tuple<string, list<received-frame>>);
+  // WebSocket.
+  handle-frames: func(token: string, frames: list<received-frame>);
 }

 interface inbound-websocket-send {